 Tarraingíonn scéal scéal eile.
 One story begets another.
 In this strange and unsettling time of pandemic, the well-being and mental health of all our children is of paramount importance to us.

 “Project 2020/TOGETHER, LE CHÉILE” from The Museum of Childhood Ireland Project was launched online on the 4th of June by Myra Zepf.
-Jessica Boffa was the International art curator on the project and author/illustrator Carol Ann Treacy designed the wonderful frames to display the children’s written submissions.
+The project was devised by Majella McAllister.
+Jessica Boffa will curate a 2020 physical exhibition.
+Author/illustrator Carol Ann Treacy designed the wonderful frames to display the children’s written submissions.
 Further details later.

 Note: Due to the unprecedented volume of 11th hour submissions, verification issues, and some submissions displaying surnames etc, we have not been able to upload every entry yet.
 But don’t worry!
 These will continue to be uploaded on this page throughout the coming months.
 Some fantastic children submitted multiple entries, and while we unfortunately only have room to display one of them for now, we will endeavour to display the other equally wonderful Works, over time.

 Project 2020 provides a platform for children of all ages to express their hopes and fears, thoughts and observations, whilst providing a sense of community and togetherness as work and art received is highlighted through a virtual exhibition.

 “Project 2020/TOGETHER, LE CHÉILE” will allow us to hear our children, and in doing so learn from and understand their perspective.

 We hope to provide children here in Ireland and all over the world with tools to help them make some sort of sense of this pandemic from their perspective.